ossf/scorecard/docs/checks.md

 This configuration is secure, but there is a chance that when a new job is added to the workflow, its job permissions could be left undefined because of human error.

-The check cannot detect if the "read-only" GitHub permission setting is enabled, as there is no API available.

-Additionally, points are reduced if certain write permissions are defined for a job.

-### Write permissions causing a small reduction
+Though a project's score won't be penalized, the check's details will include warnings for more sensitive run-level permissions, listed below:

-* `statuses` - May allow an attacker to change the result of pre-submit checks and get a PR merged.
+* `actions` - May allow an attacker to steal GitHub secrets by approving to run an action that needs approval.
 * `checks` - May allow an attacker to remove pre-submit checks and introduce a bug.
-* `security-events` - May allow an attacker to read vulnerability reports before a patch is available.
-However, points are not reduced if the job utilizes a recognized action for uploading SARIF results.
-* `deployments` - May allow an attacker to charge repo owner by triggering VM runs, and tiny chance an attacker can trigger a remote service with code they own if server accepts code/location variables unsanitized.

-### Write permissions causing a large reduction
 * `contents` - Allows an attacker to commit unreviewed code.
 However, points are not reduced if the job utilizes a recognized packaging action or command.
+* `deployments` - May allow an attacker to charge repo owner by triggering VM runs, and tiny chance an attacker can trigger a remote service with code they own if server accepts code/location variables unsanitized.
 * `packages` - Allows an attacker to publish packages.
 However, points are not reduced if the job utilizes a recognized packaging action or command.
-* `actions` - May allow an attacker to steal GitHub secrets by approving to run an action that needs approval.
+* `security-events` - May allow an attacker to read vulnerability reports before a patch is available.
+However, points are not reduced if the job utilizes a recognized action for uploading SARIF results.
+* `statuses` - May allow an attacker to change the result of pre-submit checks and get a PR merged.

+This compromise makes it clear the maintainer has done what's possible to use those permissions safety, but allows users to identify that the permissions are used.

+The check cannot detect if the "read-only" GitHub permission setting is enabled, as there is no API available.

 **Remediation steps**
-- Set permissions as `read-all` or `contents: read` as described in GitHub's [documentation](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions).
+- Set top-level permissions as `read-all` or `contents: read` as described in GitHub's [documentation](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions).
+- Set any required write permissions at the job-level.
+Only set the permissions required for that job; do not set `permissions: write-all` at the job level.
 - To help determine the permissions needed for your workflows, you may use [StepSecurity's online tool](https://app.stepsecurity.io/secureworkflow/) by ticking the "Restrict permissions for GITHUB_TOKEN".
 You may also tick the "Pin actions to a full length commit SHA" to fix issues found by the Pinned-dependencies check.

 ## Vulnerabilities